hocvn/A-collection-of-basic-algorithms-data-structures/README.md

 # A collection of basic algorithms, data structures

 These codes were written by me, I learnt from the internet.
-If there are any errors, please add an issue.
+If there are any errors, please contact me.
 I will try to fix it 😃.

-**Reference**
+Gmail: hocdoth04@gmail.com

+**References**

 * [CP algorithm](https://cp-algorithms.com/)
 * [VNOI](https://vnoi.info/wiki/Home)